Ford EXP: Motorsport

+PPG CART Indy Car Series Pace Cars

 1981 LN7

-One Mercury LN7 was also converted specifically for the 1981 PPG CART Indy Car World Series.
-It featured a dramatic front chin spoiler, brake-cooling ducts just ahead of the rear wheels, 14" Apache-5 aluminum wheels, clear headlight and foglight covers (for aero-speed purposes) and a wrap-around rear spoiler all provided by ASC (American Sunroof Company) and Ford.
+One Mercury LN7 was converted specifically for the 1981 PPG CART Indy Car World Series.
+It featured a dramatic front chin spoiler, brake-cooling ducts ahead of the rear wheels, 14" Apache-5 aluminum wheels, clear headlight and foglight covers (for aero-speed purposes), and a wrap-around rear spoiler all provided by ASC (American Sunroof Company) and Ford.

-The power plant was an early turbocharged version of the 1.6L CVH built by Jack Roush and Ford's SVO, featuring a reworked version of the Motorcraft 2150 2-barrel carburetor, TRW cold-forged pistons for 8.5:1 compression, magna-fluxed and polished factory connecting rods, ported head with 3-angle valve seats milled down 0.06", stock camshaft and lifters, European 1.6 L CVH head gasket, a turbocharger adding just 8 psi (but capable of providing 15 psi with race fuel), custom 6 usqt baffled oil pan, and water-alcohol-injection all adding up to 7,000RPMs (electronically limited) of 180 hp (no dyno results were recorded above 8 psi of boost).
+The power plant was an early turbocharged 1.6L CVH built by Jack Roush and Ford's SVO, featuring a reworked Motorcraft 2150 2-barrel carburetor, TRW cold-forged pistons for 8.5:1 compression, magna-fluxed and polished factory connecting rods, ported head with 3-angle valve seats milled down 0.06", stock camshaft and lifters, European 1.6 L CVH head gasket, a turbocharger adding just 8 psi (but capable of providing 15 psi with race fuel), custom 6 usqt baffled oil pan, and water-alcohol-injection all adding up to 7,000RPMs (electronically limited) of 180 hp (no dyno results were recorded above 8 psi of boost).

 The transmission is a factory Escort/Lynx/EXP/LN7 4-speed manual transmission blue-printed with extreme care and tight tolerances at an aircraft level allowing it to handle both the 180 hp at 7,000 RPMs of input, and top speeds around 125 mph.

-Suspension also had to be heavily modified to handle 125 mph and quick handling of turns.
+Suspension had to be heavily modified to handle 125 mph and fast turns.
 Doing so required a thicker sway-bar, lower ride height, increased spring rate by 15%, Koni shocks all around, and redesigned, fully adjustable rear suspension.

-Interior is near factory specifications with the addition multiple warning lights and boost gauge, full roll cage, fuel cell, fire-countermeasures, and ASC/McLaren sport seats with 4-point harnesses.
+The interior is near factory specifications with the addition of multiple warning lights and boost gauge, full roll cage, fuel cell, fire-countermeasures, and ASC/McLaren sport seats with 4-point harnesses.

 Outside of the "1982 CART Indy World Series News Media Guide" very few photos of the car exist but it is currently on display in the Roush Racing Museum with the 1982 EXP PPG Pace Car among a few of Ford's GN34 specimens.

 1982 EXP

-One Ford EXP is one converted specifically serve as a CART Series PPG Indy Car World Series Pace Car in 1982.
+One Ford EXP was converted to serve as a CART Series PPG Indy Car World Series Pace Car in 1982.
 This car wears a tapered front clip and unique hatch and body-integrated spoiler, both reminiscent of a past EXP prototype.
 It also is widened at each of the four quarter panels of the car believed to allow room for a Ford-Yamaha SHO V6 in the front or possibly in the rear like the aforementioned GN34 EXP experiment.
 It is also possible to be host to another 1.6 L CVH built and turbocharged by Jack Roush and Ford's SVO.

 Very few photos of the car exist but it is currently on display in the Roush Racing Museum with the 1981 LN7 PPG Pace Car among a few of Ford's GN34 specimens.